News: CAMI Research & Right to Repair,

 Here is the Letter Form the Oregon DOJ to Cami Research.
 (Original PDF)

-CAMI Research Right to Repair Score: D-
+CAMI Research Right to Repair Score: D- (He did provide a Service Code/Error Description)

 No Schematics, No Bill Of Material, No Calibration Tools For After Repair Calibration, CEO Said He Don’t want shops or customers repairing Second Hand Units!

-Last Updated on June 13, 2025 by Steven Rhine
+Last Updated on July 7, 2025 by Steven Rhine